JFK Assassination Resource and Research Guide

 The JFK Assassination Chokeholds, by JimDiEugenio, Paul Bleu, Matt Crumpton, Andrew Iler, and Mark Adamczyk, 2023.
 If your interest is primarily in focusing in on the case for conspiracy, and the refutation of the Warren Commission and its lone nut gunman theory of the case, this book is a great resource.
 It is a compendium of every major “chokehold” in the case, each of which independently proves that Kennedy was felled by a conspiracy.
 This book could benefit from a revised edition after additional copy editing, but the information contained in it is invaluable.
 It brings welcome focus to the well-established evidence that conclusively proves Kennedy was fired upon by multiple gunman, Oswald was framed to be the patsy, and that agencies of the US Government covered up the truth about it.

 Harvey and Lee, by John Armstrong, 2003.
 I don’t have a link to share with you because sadly, this book is still out of print.
 After months of searching, I found a copy on Ebay for $85 and was thrilled to purchase one of my own.
-In this opus of original research, Armstrong lays out the evidence to show that not only was Lee Harvey Oswald impersonated prior to the assassination of Kennedy, but at least two people shared his identity going all the way back to Oswald’s youth, perhaps as far back as the age of 13.
-At first glance, the idea sounds far-fetched (I think I remember rolling my eyes in irritation when I was first learned of Armstrong’s hypothesis), but once I actually looked at Armstrong’s research, I discovered that much of it is rock solid, backed up by hundreds of original documents and instances of corroborated witness testimony.
+In this opus of original research, Armstrong has broken ground in many invaluable areas of the case, including the Tippit murder, the impersonations of Oswald, and the framing of Oswald with the rifle to name a few.
+His meticulous approach to research is truly astounding.
+Armstrong’s book also lays out the evidence to show that not only was Lee Harvey Oswald impersonated prior to the assassination of Kennedy, but at least two people shared his identity going all the way back to Oswald’s youth, perhaps as far back as the age of 13.
+At first glance, the idea sounds far-fetched (I think I remember rolling my eyes in irritation when I was first learned of this hypothesis), but once I actually dived into his research, I discovered that much of it is rock solid, backed up by hundreds of original documents and instances of corroborated witness testimony.
 The book is methodically arranged in chronological sequence and provides an excellent overview of many aspects of the case, not just the evidence of two Oswalds.
 While Harvey and Lee may be out of print, Armstrong’s work is summarized and updated at harveyandlee.net, and hours of Armstrong’s interviews are available on back episodes of the Black Op Radio podcast.

-I have not yet had the chance to read the following recommendations personally, but I feel confident in mentioning the following selections based on the information I’ve gained through my research so far.
+Other Books: I have not yet had the chance to read the following recommendations personally, but I feel confident in mentioning the following selections based on the information I’ve gained about them through my research so far.
 Each of them are on my own reading list, and I look forward to studying them in the future.
-Into the Nightmare, by Joseph McBride, 2013 is recommended as the best look at the JD Tippit shooting and its relevance to the larger case.
-The Devil’s Chessboard, 2016, and Brothers, 2008, both by David Talbot, provide research and context regarding Kennedy’s enemies and the political motivations behind the assassination, as does Deep Politics and the Death of JFK, 1996, by Peter Dale Scott.
-I’ve also heard great things about Coup in Dallas, 2021, by H.P.
-Albarelli, which directs its focus toward the plotters themselves, and toward the network of men truly responsible for the assassination at the higher levels.
-The Man Who Knew Too Much, 1992, by Dick Russell, centers on the figure of intelligence spook Richard Case Nagell, and traces the contours of the assassination from what can be gleaned or guessed from his reports and the evidence surrounding him.
+The Devil’s Chessboard (2016), and Brothers (2008), both by David Talbot, provide research and context regarding Kennedy’s enemies and the political motivations behind the assassination, as does Deep Politics and the Death of JFK (1996), by Peter Dale Scott.
+Into the Nightmare (2013), by Joseph McBride, is recommended as the best overall look at the JD Tippit shooting and its relevance to the larger case.
+The Man Who Knew Too Much (1992), by Dick Russell, centers on the figure of intelligence spook Richard Case Nagell, and traces the contours of the assassination from what can be gleaned or guessed from his reports and the evidence surrounding him.

 In the course of my research, I have also heard a number of recommendations regarding the first generation of researchers who originally laid the case out for the public.
-Here are the books I’ve most commonly heard spoken of with high praise by commentators I trust: Accessories After the Fact, 1967, by Sylvia Meagher, Best Evidence, 1981, by David Lifton, On the Trail of the Assassins, 1988 by Jim Garrison, Rush to Judgment, 1966, by Mark Lane, and Whitewash, 1966, by Harold Weisberg.
+Here are the books I’ve most commonly heard spoken of with high praise by commentators I trust: Accessories After the Fact, 1967, by Sylvia Meagher, (1967), by Sylvia Meagher, , Rush to Judgment (1966), by Mark Lane, Whitewash (1966), by Harold Weisberg, and On the Trail of the Assassins (1988), by Jim Garrison.

 Happy researching!
 Plenty of great content and great researchers have gone unmentioned in this already lengthy list.
 My apologies to them and the incredible work they have done, for which I am deeply grateful.
 Be sure to pass this resource list along to anyone you know who might be interested in exploring the case further themselves.